keypom/keypom-docs/docs/Cookbook/drops/customizations/saleConfig.md

 ___

 ## Blocking People from your Public Sale
 To protect your public sale, you may also choose to block certain accounts from purchasing keys.
 This can be done by using the `blocklist` argument.
-This prohibts select accounts from purchasing keys from your drop.
+This prohibits select accounts from purchasing keys from your drop.
 Note here that since no `allowlist` is specified, anybody can purchase keys.
 However, since `evil-moon.testnet` is on the blocklist, they will not be allowed to do so.
 This means that everybody except for `evil-moon.testnet` has permission to purchase a key.

 <Tabs>
 <TabItem value="SDK" label="Keypom JS SDK🧩">